 - Deam Lake Alerts (2)

-- TWO CAMPGROUND SHOWER/RESTROOM BUILDINGS CLOSED: Comfort Station 2 (serves Section E in the family campground) and Comfort Station 4 (serves part of Sections A & B in the horse campground) are BOTH CLOSED for repairs.
-CS 2 is closed until further notice due to long-term foundational repairs that are needed.
-CS 4 is closed temporarily due to storm damage in early March but will re-open once repairs can be made.
-There are other modern showers/restrooms in these areas that can serve both the family and horse campgrounds; however, they are a little farther away from some campsites.
+- SHOWER/RESTROOM BUILDING #2 CLOSED: Comfort Station 2 (serves Section E in the family campground) is CLOSED until further notice due to long-term foundational repairs that are needed.
+There are other modern showers/restrooms in the area that can serve the family campground, however, they are a little farther away from some campsites.
 We apologize for the inconvenience.
 Please check back for updates.

 - BLUE-GREEN ALGAE: Found in lakes year round.
 Don't drink the water.
 Shower after you swim.
 More information.